SAP/ssi-dim-middle-layer/docs/architecture/Development Concept.md

 ## Development Guidelines

-The SSI dim middle layer is using following key frameworks:
+The SSI DIM middle layer is using following key frameworks:

 - .Net
 - Entity Framework